kuhn-ruess/cmdbsyncer-docs/docs/checkmk/cmk_attributes.md

 The response JSON shows you the attribute names as used by the API.

 ## Setting an IP Address

-To set the IP address from a Syncer attribute, use the **CMK Attribute by Syncer Attribute** action.
-If your attribute is already named `ipaddress`, no rewrite is needed.
-Otherwise, add a rewrite rule first.
+You can create it using the **Custom CMK Attribute** action

 ![Set IP address attribute](img/outcome_create_attribute.png)

-In the Checkmk API, the attribute looks like this:
+Because in the Checkmk API, the attribute looks like this:

 ![IP address in API](img/api_ipaddress.png)